The work that only you can do

 Are you doing enough?

-Healthy families and a healthy planet are inextricably connected.
+Healthy families and a healthy planet are inextricably linked.

 We cannot have one without the other.